alekseyzimin/masurca/README.md

 Citation for MaSuRCA hybrid assembler: Zimin AV, Puiu D, Luo MC, Zhu T, Koren S, Yorke JA, Dvorak J, Salzberg S. Hybrid assembly of the large and highly repetitive genome of Aegilops tauschii, a progenitor of bread wheat, with the mega-reads algorithm.
 Genome Research.
 2017 Jan 1:066100.

+This project is governed by the code of conduct at https://github.com/alekseyzimin/masurca/blob/master/code_of_conduct.md

 # 1. System requirements/run rimes for assembly

 ## Compile/Install requirements.